Maria Salviati: Death

 Syphilis became a prominent disease around the time of Maria's existence.
 Maria Salviati's skeletal remains showed skeletal lesions, corresponding to effects syphilis has in the third stage of the infection.
 In the 1540s, Maria started to decline in health where the court physician, Andrea Pasquali, included symptoms such as recurring proctorrhagia, headaches, and rectal and perianal ulcers.
 To further back the evidence of Maria's effect with syphilis, scientists and archeologist exhumed her skeletal remains and performed studies.
-Studies showed that Maria had lytic brain lesions in her skull which strongly suggest tertiary syphilis.
+Studies showed that Maria had lytic lesions in her skull which strongly suggest tertiary syphilis.

 Descendants

 Salviati's descendants became crowned figureheads of Europe over the succeeding generations.
 Her grandson Francesco I de' Medici married Johanna of Austria; they were the parents of Eleonora de' Medici, who married Vincenzo I Gonzaga and was the mother of Francesco IV Gonzaga.
 Francesco and Johanna's other daughter was Marie de' Medici, who married Henry IV of France and was the mother of Louis XIII and Henrietta Maria of France.
 Louis was the father of Louis XIV, Henrietta Maria was the mother of Charles II of England and James II of England.